 What is Full Color Sandstone?

 Full Color Sandstone is a type of material made from powder that looks like sandstone.
 Once you start printing your item in your 3D printer, the powder spreads out in layers according to your design.
 Each layer of powder is colored with one of the hundreds of thousands of colors available, glued together, and then the printer sweeps back over to build the next layer.
 Once your item finishes printing and drying, the excess powder is dusted off and dipped in a liquid to make the item stronger.

 What are the benefits of Full Color Sandstone?

 Let's start with the name: Full Color.
 That means any color you can imagine (and possibly some colors you haven't imagined yet!) can be printed.
-Not only is Full Color Sandstone the absolute best option to make your 3D printed dreams a reality, but there are also so many other things that make it stand above other materials like versatile plastic.
 First of all, it's cost-effective.
 Printing with Full Color Sandstone will not break your bank account when printing your items in bulk.
 Second, by printing in Full Sandstone Color, you can reduce the amount of waste created because any leftover powder can be saved for future products.
 But, the home run hit with Full Color Sandstone is how many options you have when it comes to customizing your 3D printed items.
 Another Full Color material we have is called Full Color Glass Fiber Composite, it is also environment-friendly, sustainable and made from recyclable materials that are not only super durable but also pretty colourful.

 Why is Full Color Sandstone undoubtedly better for customization?